actions/setup-node/README.md

 If `check-latest` is set to `true`, the action first checks if the cached version is the latest one.
 If the locally cached version is not the most up-to-date, a version of Node will then be downloaded.
 Set `check-latest` to `true` it you want the most up-to-date version of Node to always be used.

+> Setting `check-latest` to `true` has performance implications as downloading versions of Node is slower than using cached versions

 ```yaml
 steps:
 - uses: actions/checkout@v2